Transatlantic Tests

 The early 1920s saw the dawn of international amateur radio.
 A series of significant milestones led over some five years from no amateur transmission ever having been heard on another continent, to intercontinental two-way communications becoming commonplace.

-The RSGB will commemorate these historic events by encouraging everyone to get on the air to make QSOs – focusing on December 2021 and December 2022.
-Full details of the how you can participate will be published here.
+The RSGB has commemorated these historic events by encouraging everyone to get on the air to make QSOs – focusing particularly on December 2022.

 The Story of the 1920s Transatlantic Tests